bgtti/polln/README.md

 Drag and drop functionality
 To enable drag and drop on mobile devices, I used the DragDropTouch polyfill from Bernardo-Castilho.
 More information at https://github.com/Bernardo-Castilho/dragdroptouch

+QR code
+a QR code is generated that can be scaned by poll repondants and links to the poll pagae.
+The library qrcode was used for the code generation:  https://pypi.org/project/qrcode/ the helper function in dashboard/utils generating the link must have the base url changed if deployed